 Bolgheri is known on the world stage for its Super Tuscan and Bordeaux styled wines.
 Varietals like Cabernet Sauvignon, Merlot, Syrah and Petit Verdot do very well here.

-Our first stop while exploring Bolgheri was at Castella di Bolgheri – a 16th century castle with wine cellars that date back to the 1700’s.
+Our first stop while exploring Bolgheri was at Castello di Bolgheri – a 16th century castle with wine cellars that date back to the 1700’s.

 Stephanie, our guide at the castle, was phenomenal…great fun and a wealth of information not only about the wines but about the colorful history of the region.
 I love hearing about the drama that surrounds Italian history…the Nobles, the warring families, the regional pride…it’s a fascinating country.

 There’s more to the castle than the historic walls and lengthy family tree.
-The Castella de Bolgheri wine was quite nice…a blend of Cabernet Sauvignon, Merlot and Cabernet Franc.
+The Castello de Bolgheri wine was quite nice…a blend of Cabernet Sauvignon, Merlot and Cabernet Franc.

 The resulting wine is big on dark cherries and currants with a bit of cocoa and vanilla…nicely balanced, very smooth.
 There’s a hint of eucalyptus on the nose…something I noticed in many of the wines in the region.